alric05/openai-cua-sample-app/README.md

 ### Analytics logging

-Every run of the CLI writes interaction analytics to a JSONL file under the `logs/` directory.
+Every run of the CLI writes interaction analytics to a unique subdirectory under the `logs/` directory named after the agent identifier.
+This folder contains a `log.jsonl` file for raw events, a `steps.csv` table and a `screenshots/` subdirectory.
 Each user prompt and the model's subsequent actions (such as computer interactions, reasoning, and messages) are recorded along with timing information and any screenshots in base64 format.
 These logs can be used to compare the behaviour of multiple agents running in parallel or to perform custom analysis of agent activity.

-The helper function `analytics.build_structured_table()` converts a log file into a structured CSV table.
-Screenshots are extracted to image files and the table captures the agent, prompt and step identifiers along with action details such as click coordinates or typed text.
+The helper function `analytics.build_structured_table()` converts a log file into the `steps.csv` table and writes extracted screenshots to the `screenshots/` directory by default.
+The table captures the agent, prompt and step identifiers along with action details such as click coordinates or typed text.

 > [!NOTE]
 > The first time you run this, if you haven't used Playwright before, you will be prompted to install dependencies.
 Execute the command suggested, which will depend on your OS.